-Figure 4: Example of Head Holder
+Figure 4.
+Example of Head Holder.

 The major advantage of this design is the ability of the subject to be positioned while outside of the MRI machine.
-This minimizes the difficulty in setup which stems from the very minimal size constraints inside of the MRI machine.
-The subject will have a high comfort level with the neck holder since the majority of neck holders on the market today place a strong emphasize on comfort.
+This minimizes the difficulty in setup which stems from the tight space inside of the MRI machine.
+The subject will have a high comfort level with the neck holder since the majority of neck holders on the market today place a strong emphasis on comfort.
 The design would allow ease of construction compared to the other two designs because of the relativity simple parts compared to the other positioners.